 - Management practices that respect the rights of all employees, suppliers and the community

 We and our suppliers respect the rights of employees and contractors and ensure they are treated fairly, with dignity and without discrimination of any kind.
 Provide a safe and healthy workplace and guarantee a legal minimum wage.
 We do not tolerate forced or child labour in throughout our supply chain.
-We and our suppliers respect the planet and aim to reuse resources including raw materials and minimise energy and water usage and greenhouse gas emissions whilst avoiding pollution to air, water and soil and the use of toxic chemicals.

 One Percent for the Planet is an international organization whose members contribute at least one percent of their annual sales to environmental causes.
 Their mission is to "build, support and activate an alliance of businesses financially committed to creating a healthy planet. nokoclub.com is proud to be a contributing supporter to One Percent for the Planet.
 We are at the start of our journey and this is our contribution to a sustainable environment for all.